Hupfeld Phonoliszt-Violina

 Original Location: Ansgaruth, Germany

-During the middle to late 1920's interest in automatic music declined precipitously, so much so that in 1928 Hupfeld decided to stop all production of pneumatic instruments, although the manufacture of some items continued on for several years later, until parts and supplies on hand were finally exhausted.
-Thus, this Phonoliszt-Violina, manufactured circa 1924, is probably one of the last few such instruments made by Hupfeld.
+During the middle to late 1920s interest in automatic music declined precipitously, so much so that in 1928 Hupfeld decided to stop all production of pneumatic instruments, although the manufacture of some items continued on for several years later, until parts and supplies on hand were finally exhausted.
+There is some conjecture as to exactly what year this instrument might have been manufactured, but because this particular specimen is fitted with very late Hupfeld mechanisms it is thought reasonable to presume this it was manufactured circa the mid 1920s, and consequently it may be one of the last few such instruments made by Hupfeld.
+However, it is puzzling to some historians as to why this instrument uses a case style introduced in 1911, when a Phonoliszt-Violina made during the mid to late 1920s would be expected to have been installed in the rather plain and modernistic looking Style C case.

 But whatever the real story behind the unusually ornate casework for this instrument, it still remains a complete mystery.
 It is known, however, that various manufacturers, including Hupfeld, would make modified and/or custom cases when so requested and ordered.
 But whether Hupfeld did that actual case modifications to this particular machine is up for debate.
 Whatever happened, however, the casework modifications and added ornamentation are definitely very old, perhaps as old or nearly as old as the basic instrument itself.